CaptBeth/GitHubMeetUp/readme.txt

-"hello-world, hello Git and GitHub"
+"hello-world, hello Git and GitHub

+adding some more

+and again"